Youngobz/Bookie/README.md

 ## Features
 - **User Authentication**: Users can sign up, log in, and log out of the application.
 - **Book Reviews**: Users can write reviews for books, providing their insights, thoughts, and ratings.
-- **Search Functionality**: Users can search for books and view existing reviews.
 - **Real-Time Updates**: Users can see new reviews and comments in real-time, enhancing the interactive experience.
-- **Profile Management**: Users can create and manage their profiles, showcasing their reviews and favorite books.

 ## Frontend Technology Stack
 - **React**: A JavaScript library for building user interfaces.